 - They are led by Canadian creators in theatre, dance, music and/or inter-disciplinary performing arts;

 - They are artistically ambitious and compelling;

-- They have a strong artistic team and strong producing or presenting partners; and
+- They have a strong artistic team and strong producing and presenting partners; and

 - They are likely to have a national or international impact.

 We will invest in the development of a work, not in its presentation or touring.
 We’re looking for bold projects of scope and scale, and want to fund the additional time and resources these kinds of ambitious projects need to be successful.

 Our investments could fund longer creation timelines, additional workshopping or work-in-progress showings, new technologies, the best creative teams, or more – the opportunities that risk and innovation demand and that are too rarely available to artists in this country.
 We want the Fund to be a catalyst for more Canadian artists to make more great work.